 As a result of the 2005 amendments to the Bankruptcy Code a "means test" was introduced for eligibility for chapter 7.
 An individual who is unable to pass the means test will have his or her chapter 7 case dismissed (subject to certain exceptions), or must convert his or her case to a case under chapter 11 or chapter 13.

 When a consumer debtor files bankruptcy, he or she gets to keep certain property from the bankruptcy estate that is created by the bankruptcy filing.
 This property the debtor gets to keep is called "exempt" property and is based on specific laws exempting certain types of property to encourage the debtor's fresh start.
 The exemption laws vary from state to state and New York and New Jersey are not nearly as generous regarding exemptions as some other states.
-In New York there are exemptions for equity in a debtor's home ($50,000 for single debtor, $100,000 for joint debtors), life insurance, annuities, and pension plans, among others.
+In New York there are exemptions for equity in a debtor's home ($179,975 or single debtor, $359,950 for joint debtors), life insurance, annuities, and pension plans, among others.
 Debtors who file bankruptcy without the assistance of a competent bankruptcy attorney risk losing property of significant value by failing to claim the exemptions to which they are entitled.
 Maximizing the exemptions to which you are entitled is part of what we do at Starr & Starr, PLLC when we represent you in a personal bankruptcy filing.